 Temple of Saint Sava

-We will continue our exploration of Serbia on day two.
-We will take an hour-long drive north of Belgrade to reach Serbia’s second largest city, Novi Sad.
-We will then embark on a walking tour that will allow us to stretch our legs and see the sights.
-Novi Sad is famous for its cultural diversity, and this is exemplified in its different places of worship which we will see – the Roman Catholic gothic Church of the Name of Mary, the orthodox Bishop’s Palace, and the Novi Sad Synagogue.
-After covering the rest of Novi Sad’s main attractions like the Freedom Square, and the Petrovaradin Fortress, we will start our drive to Zagreb where we will spend the night.
+You will continue your exploration of Serbia on day two.
+You will take an hour-long drive north of Belgrade to reach Serbia’s second-largest city, Novi Sad.
+You will then embark on a walking tour that will allow you to stretch your legs and see the sights.
+Novi Sad is famous for its cultural diversity, and this is exemplified in its different places of worship which you will see – the Roman Catholic gothic Church of the Name of Mary, the orthodox Bishop’s Palace, and the Novi Sad Synagogue.
+After covering the rest of Novi Sad’s main attractions like Freedom Square, and the Petrovaradin Fortress, you will drive to Zagreb where you will spend the night.

 Overnight in Zagreb